CynSpiredTTV/OpenStreamTool/README.md

 ---

-## Why Choose StreamToolV2?
+## Why Choose OpenStreamTool?

 ### One Tool to Rule Them All

 Stop paying for multiple services.
 Stop switching between browser tabs.
 Stop wondering which tool controls what.
-StreamToolV2 puts everything in one place.
+OpenStreamTool puts everything in one place.

-**Replace all of these with StreamToolV2:**
+**Replace all of these with OpenStreamTool:**
 - ❌ StreamElements alerts → ✅ Built-in Alert Builder
 - ❌ Streamlabs chatbot → ✅ Complete Command System
 - ❌ Streamer.bot automations → ✅ Visual Automation Builder